tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ctx.stroke();
 ```

-To draw the `X` axis labels, set the text align center and draw the abscissa
+To draw the `X` axis labels, set the text-align center and draw the abscissa
 value from `0` until a maximum set value.
 There is a variable `cellSizePx` that
 tells the width and height of each cell in the `xy` plane (first quadrant).